gyde/MySQL-Object-Model/README.md

 ## Tests (PHPUnit)
 Tests has been designed using PHPUnit and will create and dropped tables as needed.
-Inorder to run the tests, the following needs to be satisfied:
+In order to run the tests, the following needs to be satisfied:

 * A running mysql server
 * A database named mom and mom2 (test tables will be CREATED and DROPPED here)